-In considering how to produce a G7/8 summit that can both connect with civil society and accomplish its ambitious agenda, the first step is to remember the reality of Rambouillet - the essential reasons why the summit was created and its main purpose.
+In considering how to produce a G7/8 summit that can both connect with civil society and accomplish its ambitious agenda, the first step is to remember the reality of Rambouillet - the essential reasons why the summit was created and its main purpose (Putnam and Bayne 1987, Bayne 2000).
 Three elements stand out.

-First, the summit was conceived and created as a global concert, the brainchild of Henry Kissinger, the American secretary of state at the time.
-Kissinger recognized America's new relative weakness and consciously sought to construct the modern equivalent of the 19th century Concert of Europe.2 The summit was thus conceived with a comprehensive, interlinked global agenda to provide effective collective global governance where America alone had failed, across the acute East-West and North-South divides.
-Its agenda was neither exclusively economic nor exclusively political; it embraced and linked both.
-Moreover, in contrast to the United Nations system, the G7 proclaimed its willingness to intrude into the domestic affairs of its members to defend fundamental democratic values and to deal with pressing national concerns.
-Civil society protestors, G8 citizens and outsiders, thus have every right to ask the summit to take up and solve any problem they and their communities face.
+First, the summit was conceived and created as a global concert.
+Its chief architect was American Secretary of State Henry Kissinger, who, recognizing America's new relative weakness, consciously sought to construct the modern equivalent of the 19th century Concert of Europe (Kissinger 1975).
+The summit was thus conceived with a comprehensive, interlinked global agenda to provide effective collective global governance, where America alone had failed, across the acute East-West and North-South divides.
+Its agenda embraced and integrated both economic and political issues and concerns.
+Moreover, in sharp contrast to the United Nations system, the G7 proclaimed its willingness to intrude into the domestic affairs of its members to defend fundamental democratic values and to deal with pressing national concerns.
+G8 citizens and outsiders, as policy networks, pressure groups or protestors, thus have every right to ask the summit to take up and solve any problem they and their communities face.
 Unlike charter-bound and subject-specific international institutions, the G7/8 system, especially at the summit level, cannot legitimately ignore an issue or pass the buck without offering a credible rationale for doing so.

 Second, the summit was conceived and created as a democratic concert.
-Its common purpose, highlighted at its founding in 1975 and repeatedly reaffirmed, was, in the discourse of the time, to combat the political 'crisis of governability' and economic 'stagflation' - the entrenched combination of stagnant growth and high inflation - that was both cause and effect of the crisis facing the democratic world.
-In what might be considered the 'Charter of Rambouillet,' the G7 leaders proudly proclaimed at the beginning of their first communiqué: 'We came together because of shared beliefs and shared responsibilities.
+Its common purpose, highlighted at its 1975, was, in the discourse of the time, to combat the political 'crisis of governability' and economic 'stagflation' - the entrenched combination of stagnant growth and high inflation - that was both cause and effect of the crisis facing the democratic world.
+In what might be considered the 'Charter of Rambouillet,' the G7 leaders proudly proclaimed: 'We came together because of shared beliefs and shared responsibilities.
 We are each responsible for the government of an open democratic society, dedicated to individual liberty and social advancement.
 Our success will strengthen, indeed is essential to, democratic societies everywhere.'
-G7/8 leaders are thus in the first instance self-defined democrats, not market-worshipping plutocrats.
-They can thus say with confidence to civil society protesters at the summit and around the world that theirs is not a closed club of neo-liberal devotees dedicated to ever more far reaching financial, trade, investment, and other forms of economic liberalization.
-At the same time, their seminal purpose of strengthening democracy, social advancement, and individual liberty everywhere requires them to reach out to the world's citizenry and to practice as well as to preach the principles they proclaim.
+G7/8 leaders are thus in the first instance self-defined democrats, not plutocrats.
+They can thus say with confidence to citizens that theirs is not a closed club of neo-liberal devotees dedicated to ever more far reaching financial, trade, investment, and other forms of economic liberalization.
+At the same time, their seminal purpose requires them to reach out to the world's citizenry and to practice as well as to preach the principles they proclaim.
+Indeed, only by doing so can they accomplish their core objectives of the current generation, from combating terrorism, to delivering democratically based development in Africa.
+This fundamental point was well put by Canada's foreign minister, Bill Graham, when he told the G6B civil society conference in Calgary, "we live in democratic societies, and ultimately we respond to public opinion."